iusmac/7SIM/README.md

   > Subscribe to the iusmac/7SIM/issues/1 to be notified when this feature will be fully
   > implemented.
 - Automatically supply the PIN code provided by you to unlock the SIM card
-  > 🚧 **Work-in-Progress**
-  >
-  > This feature is under development.
-Mostly, the devices lacking the
-  > [capability to turn on/off SIM cards out-of-the-box][faq-check-toggle-uicc-subscription-support]
-  > need it for the best UX.
-Because of this, this feature has the highest priority over all other
-  > features on the "TO DO" list.
-  >
-  > Subscribe to the iusmac/7SIM/issues/2 to be notified when this feature will be implemented.
 - Automatically detect ongoing call and postpone SIM card deactivation
 - Tinted SIM card icons
 - Real-Time SIM list updates